-The Charter School LCAP committee has reviewed input from all stakeholders and available data through surveys and student performance data.
+MSA-SA LCAP committee has reviewed input from all stakeholders and available data through surveys and student performance data.
 Based on input and data, we have revised our existing actions/services and measurable outcomes and also planned for new ones.

-Some of the highlights include: $\hfill \Box$ Parents' appreciation of being involved in the decision-making process and the need for continuous parent training via activities such as Parent College ☐ The need to continue our improvements in designated/integrated English Learner services □ Expanding after school, Saturday school, and summer school opportunities; refining targeted intervention and tutoring programs □ Providing counseling and positive behavior intervention support services to our students □ Keeping effective teachers and improving teacher observation and evaluation systems The Charter School has also worked on its expected annual measurable outcomes to set targets in areas of greatest need and to close performance gaps among student groups.
-Those include:
+Some of the highlights include:

+- Parents' appreciation of being involved in the decision-making process and the need for continuous parent training via activities such as Parent College - The need to continue our improvements in designated/integrated English Learner services - Expanding after school, Saturday school, and summer school opportunities; refining targeted intervention and tutoring programs - Providing counseling and positive behavior intervention support services to our students - Keeping affective teachers and improving teacher observation and evaluation systems - School Site Council (SSC) involvement and engagement in the LCAP and school decisions